-Asian stocks higher after Wall Street fall, Brexit approval
+Global stocks higher after Wall Street fall, Brexit approval

 AUSTRALIAN JOBS: Government data showed employment rose by 32,800 in October, above market expectations for a gain of 20,000.
 The jobless rate stayed at 5 percent.
 The annual rate of job creation rose to 2.5 percent.

-ENERGY: Benchmark U.S. crude lost 12 cents to $56.13 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 11 cents to $56.36 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 56 cents on Wednesday to close at $56.25.
-Brent crude, used to price international oils, fell 1 cent to $66.11 per barrel in London.
+Brent crude, used to price international oils, advanced 38 cents to $66.50 per barrel in London.
 It gained 65 cents the previous session to $66.12.